wofsauge/IsaacDocs/docs/xml/translations.md

 This file is used to store a mapping of possible game translation packages.
 Used for Japanese and Korean.

 ???+ bug
-    This file seems to to nothing useful!
+    This file seems to do nothing useful!

 **Resource-Folder**{: .info .red}: Placing this file in your mods "resources" folder has no effect!